 AUM's West Area residence halls consist of seven two-story apartment buildings, each housing 48 students, for a total occupancy of 336 students.
 The West Area residence halls are located just east of the School of Business building and are adjacent to Taylor Center.
-Six of the seven West Area residence halls contain efficiency apartments that house two students.
-The remaining West Area residence hall accommodates four students in each apartment.
+West Area residence halls contain efficiency apartments that house two students.
 Rooms specifically designed for individuals with physical disabilities are located in two of the halls.